Optimization of the baseline and the parent muon energy for a low energy neutrino factory

 Next we move to the $\delCP$ discovery potential in this section.
 The top panel of Fig.~\ref{cpv-Lopt} shows the 5$\sigma$ reach of $\sin^2\theta_{13}$ for $\delCP$ discovery, given a true $\delCP$ value.
 True values of all other parameters have been fixed to values mentioned in Eq.~(\ref{simulation-para}), while the true value of $\delCP$ is chosen as $\pi/4$, $\pi/2$, $3\pi/4$, $5\pi/4$, $3\pi/2$ and $7\pi/4$.
 We do not choose $\delCP$(true) too close to zero or $\pi$ since the discovery potential is expected to be low.
 Finally $\chimin$ is obtained by marginalizing over all parameters except $\delCP$, for each $\sinsq{13}$(true).
 Errors on different parameters are taken to be the same as stated in Section~\ref{sec:hierarchy-Lopt}.

-It is observed that the best-case sensitivity for $\delCP$ is when $\delCP$ is near $\pi/2$ or $3\pi/2$.
-This is expected since it is at these values that the CP violation is maximum.
+It is observed that the best-case sensitivity for $\delCP$ is when $\delCP$ is near $\pi/2$.
+For smaller baselines $\delCP = 3 \pi/2$ also has similar sensitivity, while between 3500 -- 4500 km and for energies 5 and 7.5 GeV the sensitivity is better.
+It is expected that $\delCP = \pi/2$ and $3\pi/2$ should produce the best-case sensitivity for $\delCP$ since it is at these values that the CP violation is maximum.
 Typically for all $\delCP$ values and all parent muon energies, the baselines $\sim 800-2000$ km seem to be the most efficient.
-For $\delCP=3 \pi/4, 5\pi/4$, on the other hand, the sensitivity is much lower.
+For $\delCP=3 \pi/4, 5\pi/4, 7 \pi/4$, on the other hand, the sensitivity is much worse.